 - The City of Albert Lea, MN provides a tax abatement to encourage development of new owner-occupied and rental housing.
 The abatement is available for a period of five years, in an amount equal to the City’s share of the increased real estate taxes resulting from the new construction.
-To receive the abatement, the development may not receive any other financial assistance from the City, and it must be in accordance with the comprehensive land use plan and zoning ordinance.
+To receive the abatement, the development may not receive any other financial assistance from the City, and it must be in accordance with the comprehensive land use plan and zoning ordinanceA law adopted by a local government pertaining to an issue within its legal power..
 Developers of multifamily rental properties with at least four units may seek approval for a longer tax abatement, to be determined on a case-by-case basis.
 The policy is in place from January 2017 to December 2019.

 - The city of Syracuse, NY provides a 10-year exemption from City and School taxes.
 During the first seven years, the property owner receives a 100 percent exemption on the increased assessment following the new construction; the exemption amount is phased out over the remaining three years.
 This exemption period can be extended if the home is LEED-certified by an accredited professional.